nowaalex/af-utils/packages/website/reference/virtual-core.virtualscroller.sizeshash.md

 ## VirtualScroller.sizesHash property

 Hash of item sizes.
-Changed when at least one visible item is resized.
+Changed when at least one visible item is resized

 **Signature:**